yochaigal/cairn/wip/the-dawn-plague/the-dawn-plague-overview.md

 - The lights are in fact will o’ wisps that live in the moss, and feed off anything, including flesh.

 ### 7. Froyim’s Home
-- **Froyim Greydinger** makes his home here.
+- **Froyim** makes his home here.
 He is a well-respected merchant in these parts.
 - Behind the unusually  modern cottage  is a small garden.
 A large tree sits in the Northwest corner.
 - Upon arrival, the PCs will find the door smashed open and blood splattered everywhere.
 - **Froyim’s** body is in the back garden, torn to shreds.